safe-global/safe-docs/source/contracts/architecture.md

 The master copy contract defines the master copy field and has simple logic to change it.
 The master copy class should always be defined first if inherited.

 #### EtherPaymentFallback.sol
-Base contract with a fallback function to receive ether payments.
+Base contract with a fallback function to receive Ether payments.

 #### Executor.sol
 The executor implements logic to execute calls, delegatecalls and create operations.